OEUG99/Knowledge-Garden/pages/Assembler.md

 			  The assembler also evaluated assembler directives during this phases. directives are instructions that guide the assembly process (like specifying the start address or defining data elements, etc.)
 		- **Synthesis Phase (Phase 2):**
 			- During this phase, the assembler uses the intermediate file to produce the actual machine language code.

+			  The assembler reads instructions from the Intermediate file, translates each opcode mnemonic into its corresponding machine language opcode (using OPTAB)
 	-